minvws/nl-covid19-notification-app-website/en/privacy-in-app.md

 For the GGDs, the duty is to perform source and contract tracing if there has been a report of an infection with COVID-19.

 The introduction of CoronaMelder as a supporting tool for source and contact trading thus helps carry out the aforementioned duties of the Minister of Health, Welfare and Sport and the GGDs.
-The use of CoronaMelder to execute this public duty can be found in Section 6d of the Public Health Act.
+The use of CoronaMelder to execute this public duty can be found in Article 6d of the Wet publieke gezondheid.

 Downloading and using CoronaMelder is and remains voluntary.
 This means that no one is allowed to force you to use CoronaMelder.

 ### 4. What personal data are processed?